Azure/bicep-types-az/generated/cost-management/microsoft.costmanagement/2022-10-01/types.md

 * **Valid Scope(s)**: Unknown
 ### Properties
 * **apiVersion**: '2022-10-01' (ReadOnly, DeployTimeConstant): The resource api version
 * **eTag**: string (ReadOnly): Resource Etag.
-For update calls, eTag is mandatory.
+For update calls, eTag is optional and can be specified to achieve optimistic concurrency.
 Fetch the resource's eTag by doing a 'GET' call first and then including the latest eTag as part of the request body or 'If-Match' header while performing the update.
 For create calls, eTag is not required.
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **kind**: 'Email' | 'InsightAlert' | string: Kind of the scheduled action.
 * **name**: string (Required, DeployTimeConstant): The resource name